ararog/deboa/README.md

 The goal is to provide a simple and easy to use HTTP, very similar to apisauce for nodejs/javascript.

-With Deboa you can:

-- Serialize request amd deserialize response using json
-- Serialize request amd deserialize response using xml
+Deboa has amazing features:

+- built-in json, xml and msgpack support
-- Add headers
+- easily add, remove and update headers
-- Add bearer auth
-- Add basic auth
+- easility to add basic and bearer auth
-- Change request base url
+- set base url only once, change it when needed
-- Change request retries
-- Change request timeout
+- request data only by specifying path
-- Change connection timeout
+- set retries and timeout
-- Add middleware
+- middleware support
+- bora macro to easily create api clients

 ## Install